 It does not appear the overcharging was intentional, said Robin Wakshull, deputy district attorney for Santa Clara County.

 "It was really more of a question of negligence or carelessness. ...
-Often it's a question of old sales tags not being removed at the end of the sale," she
+Often it's a question of old sales tags not being removed at the end of the sale," she said.

 A Walgreens spokeswoman reached Wednesday afternoon said she could not comment on the settlement but e-mailed the following statement: